peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 - The Nonce values MUST be encrypted with an encryption key that:
   - MUST NOT be provided by the Nonce Issuer to the Client;
   - MUST NOT be provided by the Nonce Issuer to any other entity outside the domain where the Nonce Issuer belongs;
-- No entity other than its Nonce Issuer, and the servers within the Nonce Issuer's domain, can know the decrypted contents of the Nonce or can be able to decrypt its content.
+- Only the Nonce Issuer and the servers within the Nonce Issuer's domain have the ability to decrypt the Nonce and access its decrypted contents.
+No other entity can decrypt or know the decrypted contents of the Nonce.

 # Nonce Request

 When a Client needs a Nonce, it sends an HTTP GET request to the Nonce Endpoint.
-In response, the Nonce Issuer provides a Nonce to the Client, encapsulated within a JSON object [RFC7159].

 Below is a non normative example of the HTTP Request made by a Client to the Nonce Endpoint.